-This is not an abstract calculation.
-This is your money.
+This is concrete; this is your money.
 You've set it aside for education, retirement, buying a house, or whatever purpose you decide.
 That money is leverage; it buys you freedom.

 Value investing helps you find good opportunities.
 The best way to make money in the stock market is to buy good stock investments at great prices and sell later for more than you paid.
 Figuring out the right price for a stock requires you to know how much you want to earn when you sell it.

-How do you calculate that 10%?
-That's a good question.
+How do you calculate that 10% (or 12% or whatever ROI you need)?
+That's a good question!

 Prices tend to rise over time.
 Maybe you have a cable bill that keeps going up, or you remember when milk cost less than $2 per gallon.
-There are many economic reasons why prices rise gradually over time, but this is a normal economic phenomenon.
+There are many economic reasons why prices rise gradually over time.
+This is normal economics.

-Inflation is the means by which, over time, a dollar will be worth a little bit less every year.
-As a rule of thumb, inflation has traditionally been about 2% or 3% a year—much less so since the 2008 financial crisis, but it's a good rule of thumb.
+Inflation is the means by which, over time, a dollar is a little bit less.
+Inflation has traditionally been about 2% or 3% a year—much less so since the 2008 financial crisis, but it's a good rule of thumb.

-You must understand the implications for your investments..
+You must understand the implications of inflation for your investments.
 If you're saving for retirement in 20 or 30 years, inflation will work against you.
 A million dollars is a lot of money, but it won't buy as much in 20 or 30 years as it will today.
 (It would have bought a lot more 20 or 30 years ago too.)

-If an investment earns you less than the rate of inflation every year, your investment is losing you money—it's losing you buying power.
+If an investment earns you less than the rate of inflation every year, your investment is losing you money because your buying power is decreasing.
 For example, if you need $1000 a month to pay your expenses now and you think those expenses will rise to $1200 when you retire, you'll need to make $1200 a month to pay your bills.
 Assuming inflation is between 2 and 3% annually, any investment that earns you money over the long term must make at least 3% a year just to break even.
-A good annual return on stocks beats inflation and taxes and builds real wealth for you.
+A good annual return on stocks beats inflation and taxes and builds your wealth.

 As an aside, you should expect that the relationship between the inflation rate and the stock market is complicated.
 The market as a whole should match or exceed inflation every year.
-(All those price increases have to go somewhere.)
-That's no guarantee, however.
+All those price increases have to go somewhere.
+That's no guarantee for every individual stock or the market as a whole in any given year, however.

-Like inflation, taxes are inevitable.
+Taxes are as inevitable as inflation, if not more so.
 When you sell most kinds of investments, you'll have to pay taxes on the profit you've made.
 The specific taxes you will pay depends on the type of investment, how long you held it, your other income, and where you live.
 For more details, either do the boring research yourself or consult a tax professional.